justin-hayes/justin-hayes.github.io/content/post/jact-reading-greek-7f-translation.md

 "The clever," Kleinias said.

-"Then the clever learn, but not the ignorant, and you did not just answer well."
+"Then the clever learn, but not the ignorant, and you did not just answer well.<sup>2</sup>"

 And from then making a din and with laughter, the students at once praised this wisdom.
 And we, falling into perplexity, were silent.
 ## Comment
 1. The independent study guide consistently translates [σοφία](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.04.0058%3Aentry%3Dsofi%2Fa) as cleverness, which better matches the playful tone of these dialogues.
+2. The independent study guide gives the slightly more fluent "...and you did not answer well just now."